argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

 ### Import records

-To import records to a dataset, used the `rg.Datasets.records.log` method.
-There is a guide on how to do this in [How-to guides - Record](./record.md) or you can check the [Record - Python Reference](../reference/argilla/records/records.md).
+To import records to a dataset, use the `rg.Datasets.records.log` method.
+There is a guide on how to do this in [How-to guides - Record](./record.md), or you can check the [Record - Python Reference](../reference/argilla/records/records.md).